 The Professional Culinary Scholarship is for applicants who are looking to change careers and join the culinary profession.
 The applicant must submit a written narrative about their culinary career goals and how attending Arizona Culinary Institute will help them obtain those goals.
 The Professional Culinary Scholarship is offered as a tuition reduction up to \$2000.
 Applications for the Professional Culinary Scholarship are available in the Financial Aid Office.
-The applicant must be enrolled to receive this scholarship.
+The applicant must be enrolled to receive tuition reduction (non-cash) scholarship.
 The conditions of this award are that you maintain a 2.0 grade point average during Basics I and Basics II (instruction block 1).
-If the student does not complete the program, the scholarship amount will be prorated based on the time attended.
+If the student does not complete the program, the scholarship amount will be null and void.

-Freedom Grant
+Freedom Grant.

 The Freedom Grant is available to all applicants who have prior military service or a direct family member with prior service.
 The student must submit a copy of their military identification, DD214 or their family member's military documentation at the time of enrollment to receive the tuition reduction.
-Those awarded the Freedom Grant receive a 25% tuition reduction upon maintaining a minimum 2.0 grade point average.
-If the student does not complete the program, the scholarship amount will be prorated based on the time attended.
+Those awarded the Freedom Grant will receive a non-cash grant upon maintaining a minimum 2.0 grade point average.
+If the student does not complete the program, the grant amount will be prorated based on the time attended.